In a clothing store, you encounter two distinct kinds of shoppers.

 #2.
 Ask Them All The Right Questions

 Next, deploy the most trusted weapon of marketing – customer feedback surveys.
-If you have ever been roped into answering such surveys, you may have noticed how many of them appear just drab.
+If you have ever been roped into answering such surveys, you may have noticed how many appear drab.

-So when it is your turn to ask the questions, make sure you ask the right ones.
-Here are a couple of tips to make your questions more exciting:
+So when it is your turn to ask the questions, ask the right ones.
+Here are a couple of tips to make your queries more exciting:

-- Keep them open-ended: If your questions are direct but open-ended, it lets your customers voice their thoughts with more ease.
+• Keep them open-ended: If your questions are direct but open-ended, it lets your customers voice their thoughts more easily.
 Rather than pigeonholing their ideas, you can let them explore broader avenues.

-- Ask them about their needs: Ever wondered what it would be like if your buyers became your marketing strategists?
-Surveys can be a treasure trove of ideas for your next campaign, product or even a new business line.
+• Ask them about their needs: Have you ever wondered what it would be like if your buyers became your marketing strategists?
+Surveys can be a treasure trove of ideas for your next campaign, product, or even a new business line.

 #3.
 Don’t Stop the Conversations